 And this, in the extreme manner of notorious cult brainwashing, is how ABA indoctrinates its own members, though with its own proven controls that Reverend Moon probably never even heard of.

-Scientifically and ethically, its doctrine contains intensively focused, behavioral “decelerations” of frequently misjudged, physically harmless “behavior problems,” such as the homosexual and feminine-boy-mannerisms we’ll read about in history books.
-(See autistic researcher Michelle Dawson’s paper, “The misbehaviour of the behaviourists.”)
+Scientifically and ethically, its doctrine contains intensively focused, behavior “decelerations” of frequently misjudged, physically harmless “behavior problems,” such as the homosexual and feminine-boy-mannerisms we’ll read about in history books.
+(See autistic researcher Michelle Dawson’s (2004) paper, “The misbehavior of the behaviorists.”)
 So now we have the tremendous problem of physically harmless autistic body-rocking, low-frequency-eye-contacts, hand-flapping, and other so-called autistic “stereotypies” emitted by children as young as one year old toddlers.
 In the meanwhile, ABA ethics code officially disregards the dissent of the direct recipients of its “therapeutic” interventions.

 Philosophically, its doctrine of Radical Behaviorism is rooted in B. F. Skinner’s unproven assumption that human behavior is not autonomous, rather it is determined by the interaction of the genetic history of human and non-human organisms alike, their unique cumulative histories of environmental consequences upon their total repertoires of behavioral emissions, and the current situations in which the organisms finds themselves responding.
 Therefore, the concept of human dignity as it’s based in the notion of freedom should be disregarded by traditional ABA philosophers in Skinnerian fashion.